 The ESC writes the recorded data to a limited amount of memory.
 Recording time varies with the parameters selected and the sample rate.
 The ESC compresses data wherever possible; periods at idle or constant throttle do not take very much memory.
 Use Castle Link to select or deselect parameters logged by the ESC.
+The Cobra series utilizes a cyclic or rotating data logging; it will overwrite the oldest data as new data comes in.
+There is no way to clear the data logs, it will just overwrite the oldest data.
+You can select what sessions you want to download by clicking the checkbox next to the session.

-\Not available on all Mamba X Series ESC models.
-See Quick Start Guide for clarification. \\Only available when using a sensored motor.
+\Not available on all Cobra Series models.
+See the Quick Start Guide for more information